-Gaynor Mather is one of CEPA’s directors.
+Gaynor Mather is one of CEPA’s partners.
 She joined the firm in 2011 after spending 20 years working as a senior advisor in the rail industry.
 As a result of her experience leading the completion of £multi-billion Public Private Partnership (PPP) projects on the London Underground, she is recognised as an expert in managing the successful negotiation of transactions and in economic transport regulation.

 Since developing the regulatory regime for the Underground PPP contracts and after leading the Office of the PPP Arbiter through a number of regulatory reviews, Gaynor has continued to apply her extensive rail experience to projects across CEPA’s broad transport practice.
 She now works for governments, regulators, private transport and network operators and investors worldwide.
 Leading the firm’s busy and in-demand transport team, Gaynor ensures that clients in the rail, highways and aviation industries receive excellent analysis and advice in projects that might involve regulation and competition; efficiency, value for money and benchmarking; or pricing and incentives in the UK, Europe, Asia Pacific or in Africa.